jonathancone/indo/README.md

 // Perform a bulk insert (uses JDBC batch statement) sql.insert(collection).into("Employee").returningKey("employeeId");

-// Perform a more complex insert
-Integer employeeId = sql.query(" INSERT INTO Employee (firstName, lastName) "
+// Perform a more complex insert using query() and return the primary key of the new record Integer employeeId = sql.query(" INSERT INTO Employee (firstName, lastName) "
                              + " SELECT firstName, lastName                 "
                              + " FROM Application                           "